AmandaB2023/P3_Hangman/README.md

  *  I did have another issue calling the user's name so in order to resolve this user_name was defined and added to the functions which required it.

+### Other

+I failed to commit regularly given the nature of the project and using the terminal, this is something ai must keep in mind going forward.
 ## Testing
 Please find the link to testing here: [Testing](TESTING.md)
 ## Deployment